Jason Gray (musician): Personal life

 Jason Gray was born and raised in southern Minnesota.
-He grew up on the road with his mother who used to make her living by performing in bar bands.
-As disagreements between his parents led to a bitter divorce and custody battle when Gray was just six, he developed a speech impediment known as stuttering.
-His mother remarried, but his stepfather became increasingly abusive after her conversion to Christianity when Gray was a fourth grader.
+He grew up on the road with his mother, who used to make her living by performing in bar bands.
+As disagreements between his parents led to a bitter divorce and custody battle when Gray was just six, he developed a stuttering impediment.
+His mother remarried, but his stepfather became increasingly abusive after her conversion to Christianity when Gray was a fourth-grader.
 Her conversion at a Brian Rudd revival meeting led her to go from being in a bar band to singing at revival meetings "literally overnight".
-In 1989 Gray's mother and stepfather were divorced and he and his mother relocated to the Mankato, Minnesota area where Gray would live for the next 26 years, working first as a youth pastor and eventually growing an audience for his unique brand of songwriting and storytelling.
+In 1989 Gray's mother and stepfather were divorced, and he and his mother relocated to the Mankato, Minnesota, area where Gray would live for the next 26 years, working first as a youth pastor and eventually growing an audience for his unique brand of songwriting and storytelling.

 He was married to Taya and has three sons.
 Gray's album Christmas Stories: Repeat The Sounding Joy features Gray's two older boys providing background vocals and hand-claps, while Gray's youngest son takes the lead vocal on the song "Christmas for Jesus".
-Due to irreconcilable differences, Gray divorced in January 2015.
+After "many years of painful struggle" in his marriage, Gray divorced in January 2015.